 - Staff message.
 If the staff knows that you will cancel the event if only a few people are registered, it relieves them from having to put forth the added recruitment efforts.
 It’s not a good message to send.
 Your board probably won’t appreciate it either.
 If you’re the CEO overseeing the efforts of your event staffers, you don’t want them to think it’s okay not to give it their best efforts.

 If the event just isn’t going to work, then don’t cancel and reschedule.
 Don’t hold it again.
 If there’s something really wrong with the venue, the topic, or the whole reason behind the chamber event, don’t do it again.
-But don’t use low attendance as a reason to cancel.Connect with Frank...
+But don’t use low attendance as a reason to cancel.Get connected to Frank...